Massive port strike begins across America’s East Coast, threatening shortages and rising prices

 Two sides far apart

 This is the first strike at these ports since 1977.
-While the union says there are about 50,000 members covered by the contract, the USMX puts the number of port jobs closer to 25,000, with not enough jobs for all the workers in the union to work every day.
+The union says there are about 50,000 members covered by the contract, but the USMX puts the number of port jobs closer to 25,000, with not enough jobs for all the workers in the union to work every day.

 The USMX has complained the union is not negotiating in good faith, saying the two sides haven’t met in person since June.
-The USMX said Monday it had increased its offer to wage increases of more than 50% over the proposed six-year contract, but a person familiar with negotiations said that offer had been rejected to by union.
-The ILA is not publicly discussing its demands, but going into the weekend it was reportedly asking for annual pay hikes that would result in raises totaling 77% through the life of the contract, with top pay climbing from $39 an hour to $69.
+The USMX said Monday it had increased its offer to wage increases of more than 50% over the proposed six-year contract.
+Daggett on Wednesday told CNN the union is seeking a $5-an-hour pay increase each year over six years, with top pay climbing from $39 an hour to $69.
+That would equate to a 77% pay hike over the life of the contract.

 There are also disputes between the union and management about the use of automation in the ports, which the union said would cost some members their jobs.
 The USMX said it is offering to keep the same contract language on use of automation in place.